putman-ai/cqf_math_primer/README.md

 # CQF Math Primer
 CQF Math Primer (no answers)

 Not going to lie, this test was difficult for me!
+At 57, it's been a minute since I worked on traditional math
-I struggled to get through it and had to do a lot of research in the middle of each question.
+and I struggled to get through it.
+I spent a lot of time before and during the test brushing up and clarifying.

-On average, I spent an hour or more on each one.

-Recreating the test here in markdown was a good way to get brushed back up on LaTeX.
-Although I'm sure some of that is wrong as well!
-That also added to the time spent on the questions.
+Please note this doc is likely full of errors.
+I'm only fair with LaTeX to begin with (I'm not a doc writer),
+and what I had locally did not want to work on Github in a web environment.

 Final score 22 of 26.

 ## Question 1
 ### Second Order Derivative
 The second order derivative $\frac{d^2 f}{dx^2} \text{ of } f(x) = x \exp(-x)$

 Possible answers: